 MYTH #9: Using the copyright symbol, ©, is necessary to have copyright protection in Canada

-It’s a good idea, however, to use the symbol to inform the world that the work is protected by copyright.
+Practical Tip: It’s a good idea to use the symbol to inform the world that the work is protected by copyright.
 Some copyright owners go further and include their email address following the copyright symbol in order to make it easier for people to request permission to use their works.

 MYTH #10: To be protected outside of Canada, a copyright author/owner must register their works in each country where protection is sought

-Once a work is protected by copyright in Canada, the work is automatically protected in all countries that are members of the Berne Convention (currently 176 in total).
+Once a work is protected by copyright in Canada, the work is automatically protected in all countries that are members of the Berne Convention (currently 176, including Canada).
 All members of the Berne Convention have automatic copyright protection and can’t have requirements for registration in order to protect a work by copyright.